Best Chicken Breeds for Beginners (2026 Picks)

 | Heat Tolerant | Fair |

-The Barred Rock is one of the oldest American chicken breeds, and it has stuck around this long because it does everything well.
+The Barred Rock is one of the oldest American chicken breeds and has stuck around this long because it does everything well.
 Good eggs, good personality, good in most climates.
 No real weaknesses.

 Egg production: 200 to 280 brown eggs per year.
 Consistent layers that keep going through winter better than many breeds.